 The artist Robert Birmelin lost nearly all vision in his left eye due to macular degeneration in 2016.
 Because of his vision loss, he’s using drawing these days to continue to explore his unique vision of the world.
 A world based on reality that often feels like a dream—or a nightmare.
-I visited him at his studio in May, talked to him about his long career, and saw his magnificent works in person.

 “If you wish to get hold of the invisible you must penetrate as deeply as possible into the visible”